 First-year online casino software cost example

-Usually not included: gaming-license fees, corporate/legal setup, staffing, marketing, affiliate spend, payment reserves, and jurisdiction-specific legal advisory costs.
+Included: platform setup, core build, integrations, compliance-related implementation, QA, launch support, hosting, monitoring, and year-one technical support.
+Not included: gaming-license fees, corporate/legal setup, staffing, marketing, affiliate spend, payment reserves, and jurisdiction-specific legal advisory costs.

 | Budget line | Lean launch | Growth launch | Custom launch |